 The Bodhisatta was once a fish.
 During a drought all the fish and turtles buried themselves in mud to stay alive.
 When birds started eating them, the Bodhisatta begged the rain god for rain and the pond filled up with water.

 The Bodhisatta was once an ascetic.
 Once he traveled with a merchant’s caravan and did walking meditation all night.
-Since he was awake and could sound the alarm, robbers who planned to plunder the wagons called off their raid.
+Since he was awake and could sound the alarm, thieves who planned to plunder the wagons called off their raid.

 The Bodhisatta was once an ascetic.
 One night the king had sixteen vivid dreams and his chaplains, looking to profit, said he must sacrifice many animals to avoid grave misfortune.
 One young chaplain opposed the scheme and he had the king to talk with the Bodhisatta who explained the real meanings behind the dreams and got the king to cancel the sacrifices.